sogis/gretl/README.md

 * `runtimeImage`: Subproject for building the _GRETL_ runtime (docker) image.
 The docker image is tested against the integration tests, too.

 ## Oracle JDBC
 If you want to access an oracle database you need the Oracle JDBC library which can be found in a closed maven repository from Oracle.
-The login credentials must be set as environment variables.

-Building the docker image and testing the image need access to the Oracle JDBC library but not the _GRETL_ plugin that is deployed on plugins.gradle.org.
+Building the docker image and testing the image need access to the Oracle JDBC library (login credentials must be set as environment variables).
+The _GRETL_ plugin that is deployed on plugins.gradle.org has _no_ Oracle JDBC dependency.

+If you use the _GRETL_ plugin from plugins.gradle.org you should be able to access an oracle database if the Oracle JDBC can be found in the Gradle buildscript classpath.

 ## Testing